barbaravsousa/v4/content/hero/index.md

 buttonText: 'Get In Touch'
 ---

-I'm an aquatic biologist and self-taught front-end developer based in Porto, Portugal.
+I'm an aquatic biologist currently studying software development, based in Porto, Portugal.
 I'm interested in all-things ocean.
-I'm anti animal captivity and I would love to study animal comportamental behaviour.
+I'm anti animal captivity and I would love to combine aquatic biology and tecnology in the near future.